sourcegraph/handbook/content/talent/hiring/interview_process.md

 ### Format

-The debrief calendar invite will include a link to a Google Doc that contains all the feedback (due to a limitation in Lever permissions).
+The debrief calendar invite will include a link to a Google Doc that contains all the feedback.
 Everyone should pre-read all of the feedback before the debrief begins.
 The hiring manager drives the debrief discussion by asking specific questions that they prepared in advance (e.g, "I see you flagged a concern about X. Did reading feedback from other interviewers address your concern?").

 ### Outcome